TeskaLabs/asab/docs/how-tos/03_rest_api.md

         OSError: [Errno 98] error while attempting to bind on address ('0.0.0.0', 8080): address already in use
         ```

-        that means that the port is already used by some other application (have you exit the application from the previous tutorial?)
+        This message means that the port is already used by some other application (have you exited the application from the previous tutorial?)
-        To check, what is running on your port, try:
+        To check what's running on your port, try:

         ``` bash
         lsof | grep LISTEN